Scott Wiener: Transportation

-In 2019, Senator Wiener authored Senate Bill 127, a "complete streets" bill that would increase the amount of revenue from the state's new gas tax that could be directed to bike lanes or pedestrian improvements from $100 million to $1 billion.
-The bill received a veto from Governor Newsom due to opposition from Caltrans over its cost and the potential loss of federal highway funds.
+In 2019, Wiener authored Senate Bill 127, a "complete streets" bill that would increase the amount of revenue from the state's new gas tax that could be directed to bike lanes or pedestrian improvements from $100 million to $1 billion.
+Newsom vetoed the bill due to opposition from Caltrans over its cost and the potential loss of federal highway funds.

 In 2024, Wiener authored SB 960, another "complete streets" bill that mandates that Caltrans prioritize road improvements for pedestrians, cyclists, and public transit riders on state-owned city surface streets, as well as document and publish reasons for failure, and include complete streets facilities, including transit priority facilities, in the asset management plan.
 Newsom signed the bill into law on September 27, 2024.

 State estate tax

 In 2019, Wiener co-authored Senate Bill 378, which would have imposed a 40 percent estate tax in California for estates over $3.5 million, or $7 million for a married couple, until the federal estate tax threshold is reached.
 The bill failed to move out of committee.